kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 {% include imgur.html title="" ID="https://i.imgur.com/M5KIwGR.gif" caption="Student S created a variation of the Animate My Name Bootup Project.
 We used multiple start blocks to make the letters move at different angles and spin at different speeds." width="" height="" spacer="" %}

+### Recap for July 30th Makeup

+{% include zakviewer.html Name="2022 8 2 Untitled-7 on Scratch" ID="https://scratch.mit.edu/projects/716423538/" caption="Though Student D arrived late and was only in class briefly, he did make this original project.
+The project is not quite finished but his effort working out how to code it  was very good." %}

 </details>

 <details markdown=1>
 <summary markdown=1>## July 22nd